TaskarCenterAtUW/TDEI-IaC/infra/app_services/README.md

 ### TODO:
 1. Define configurations for `Test` and `prod`
-2. For now, copied "dev" config to "test" and "prod"

 ### Instructions
 The provisioning of `app_service_plans` and `app_services` happens in the main `create-env.py` script.